Museums and the Rise of New Interactive Solutions

 In a study carried out by Professor Mohr (UNIL) in collaboration with ARTMYN, they were able to analyze different cognitive aspects and the way in which the works were appreciated during an exhibition at the Martin Bodmer Foundation.
 The results highlighted the aesthetic aspect, memory, experience, discovery, and revealed that there was no distinction of age, or of art professionals or, on the contrary, people who were not familiar with art.

 Museums want to modernize in order to offer a rich experience to their visitors.
-This is now possible thanks to ARTMYN with their innovative digital tools and Atracsys Interactive with our interactive multi-user applications.
+This is now possible thanks to ARTMYN with their innovative digital tools and Immensive with our interactive multi-user applications.
 Museums no longer have to worry about for their transition to digital experiences with these two companies offering more and more sophisticated services for cultural institutions.